Perfect sandwiches for a perfect tea.

 This is the best, most traditional recipe for cucumber sandwiches I have found.
 Some cucumber sandwich recipes call for cucumber and cream cheese, which is certainly a worthy and tasty option.
 But I find butter to be a little more subtle in flavor, which is a better complement to an also-subtle cucumber flavor.

 - Make sure the bread is soft and thin.
+The filling is mild, and you don’t want the bread to overpower the filling.

 - Slice the cucumbers into very thin slices.
 A vegetable peeler can be used to create long, thin slices to layer into the sandwich bread.